 Natural Language Inference (NLI) labels whether a hypothesis follows from a premise (entailment), conflicts with it (contradiction), or does neither (neutral).
 Entailment is directional, not a promise that two texts are interchangeable.

 SBERT trained Siamese and triplet architectures with NLI supervision and evaluated sentence similarity behavior.[1]
 Supervised SimCSE uses entailment as a positive and the corresponding contradiction as a hard negative.[3]
-This is a useful training construction, but you still need retrieval evaluation before treating two policy passages as substitutes.
+This is a useful training construction, but you still need retrieval evaluation before treating two technical passages as substitutes.

 SBERT's architectural move is simple but important: it runs both sentences through the same encoder with shared weights, pools each sentence into a single vector, and then trains on top of those pooled embeddings.[1]
 During inference, you only keep the single-sentence encoding path.
 That shared-weight Siamese network setup (two inputs processed through the same shared encoder) is what makes precomputing document embeddings and doing nearest-neighbor search practical.